KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-IPCam by RedNax67](https://github.com/RedNax67/MMM-IPCam)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `require('http')` in file `foscam.js`: Replace 'http' by 'node:http'.
 3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-IPT by uok825](https://github.com/uok825/MMM-IPT)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-IPT.js`: Replace it with built-in fetch.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Warning: No LICENSE file.

 ### [MMM-IQAir by PavlenkoM](https://github.com/PavlenkoM/MMM-IQAir)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
 4. Warning: No LICENSE file.

 ### [MMM-IronManGIF by 2hdlockness](https://github.com/2hdlockness/MMM-IronManGIF)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-IronManGIF.js`: Replace it with `MagicMirror²`.

 ### [MMM-ISS by mykle1](https://github.com/mykle1/MMM-ISS)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-ISS.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.